 Jordan graduated with a Mechanical Engineering degree from Villanova in 1997, and spent the next four years working on rural potable water projects in the Philippines, Sri Lanka, and East Timor with the Peace Corps and Oxfam International.
-Jordan returned to Villanova to receive a Masters in Water Resources Engineering, and now works as an Adjunct Professor and the Service Coordinator in the Villanova College of Engineering.
+Jordan returned to Villanova to receive a Masters in Water Resources Engineering, and now works as the Service Learning Coordinator and adjunct professor in the Villanova College of Engineering.

 Megan Townsend - Director, Fundraising Committee Chair

 Megan currently leads a set of strategic initiatives within Water for Waslala, including managing a newly-formed Advancement Council that is focused on expanding our fundraising program.

 Megan is a Organizational Change Management Consultant at PriceWaterhouseCoopers, providing advisory services to clients within PwC's People & Change Group.
 Megan earned her MBA at Temple University and received her BA in Communication and a minor in Business from Villanova University.
 She is active in The Philadelphia Public Relations Association (PPRA) and The Public Relations Society of America (PRSA).